gitkraken/gitlens-docs/gitlens/gitlens-release-notes-current.md

 **Claude Code hooks integration** &mdash; Install Claude Code hooks directly from GitLens via the _Home_ view banner, the _Commit Graph_ header, the agents sidebar banner, or the integrations menu.
 Hooks give GitLens real-time visibility into Claude Code session state.
 A dedicated command lets you uninstall hooks at any time.

+### Multi-Worktree WIP Rows

+The Graph now displays a work-in-progress row for **each** worktree, not just the active one, so you can see, review, and act on changes across all your parallel work without switching.
+Each WIP row shows live file stats, supports the full set of WIP actions (commit composition, conflict resolution, generating commit messages, and more), and updates in real time as files change.
+WIP scrollbar markers help you quickly locate uncommitted changes, with a configurable theme color and a setting to toggle them on or off.

 ### Commit Graph Sidebar

 The expandable sidebar introduced in 17.12 expands significantly in 18.0: